-Subject to certain exceptions, the BHC Act and the Change in Bank Control Act ("CBCA"), together with the applicable regulations, require Federal Reserve approval (or, depending on the circumstances, no notice of disapproval) prior to any acquisition of "control" of a bank or bank holding company.
-Under the BHC Act, a company (a broadly defined term that includes partnerships among other things) that acquires the power, directly or indirectly, to direct the management or policies of an insured depository institution or to vote 25% or more of any class of voting securities of any insured depository institution is deemed to control the institution and to be a bank holding company.
-A company that acquires less than 5% of any class of voting security (and that does not exhibit the other control factors) is presumed not to have control.
-For ownership levels between the 5% and 25% thresholds, the Federal Reserve has developed an extensive body of law on the circumstances in which control may or may not exist.
-Further, on January 30, 2020, the Federal Reserve finalized a rule that simplifies and increases the transparency of its rules for determining when one company controls another company for purposes of the BHC Act.
-The rule became effective September 30, 2020.
-It has and will likely continue to have a meaningful impact on control determinations related to investments in banks and bank holding companies and investments by bank holding companies in nonbank companies.
+Subject to certain exceptions, the BHC Act and the Change in Bank Control Act ("CBCA"), together with the applications, require Federal Reserve approval (or, depending on the circumstances, no notice of disapproval) prior to acquisition of "control" of a bank or bank holding company.
+Under the BHC Act, a company (a broadly defined term that partnerships among other things) that acquires the power, directly or indirectly, to direct the management or policies of an itempository institution or to vote 25% or more of any class of voting securities of any insured depository institution is deemed tontrol the institution and to be a bank holding company.
+A company that acquires less than 5% of any class of voting sendribut does not exhibit the other control factors) is presumed not to have control.
+For ownership levels between the 5% ab66 thresholds, the Federal Reserve has developed an extensive body of law on the circumstances in which control may or mutyexist.
+Further, on January 30, 2020, the Federal Reserve finalized a rule that simplifies and increases the transparency of itsles for determining when one company controls another company for purposes of the BHC Act.
+The rule became Separative and bank holding companies and investments by bank holding companies in nonbank companies.

-Under the CBCA, if an individual or a company that acquires 10% or more of any class of voting securities of an insured depository institution or its holding company and either that institution or company has registered securities under Section 12 of the Exchange Act, or no other person will own a greater percentage of that class of voting securities immediately after the acquisition, then that investor is presumed to have control and may be required to file a change in bank control notice with the institution's or the holding company's primary federal regulator.
-Our common stock is registered under Section 12 of the Exchange Act so we are subject to these rules.
+Under the CBCA, if an individual or a company that acquires 10% or more of any class of voting securities of an iteposidory institution or its holding company and either that institution or company has registered securities under Section 12 the Exchange Act, or no other person will own a greater percentage of that class of voting securities immediately after atequisition, then that investor is presumed to have control and may be required to file a change in bank control notice with the thetitution's or the holding company's primary federal regulator.
+Our common stock is registered under Section 12 of the change Act so we are subject to these rules.

-As a financial holding company, we are required to obtain prior approval from the Federal Reserve before (i) acquiring all or substantially all of the assets of a bank or bank holding company, (ii) acquiring direct or indirect ownership or control of more than 5% of the outstanding voting stock of any bank or bank holding company (unless we own a majority of such bank's voting shares), or (iii) acquiring, merging or consolidating with any other bank or bank holding company.
-In determining whether to approve a proposed bank acquisition, federal bank regulators will consider, among other factors, the effect of the acquisition on competition, the public benefits expected to be received from the acquisition, the projected capital ratios and levels on a post-acquisition basis, and the companies' records of addressing the credit needs of the communities they serve, including the needs of low and moderate income neighborhoods, consistent with the safe and sound operation of the bank, under the Community Reinvestment Act of 1977.
+As a financial holding company, we are required to obtain prior approval from the Federal Reserve before (i) acquiringall substantially all of the assets of a bank or bank holding company, (ii) acquiring direct or indirect ownership or control of thone5% of the outstanding voting stock of any bank or bank holding company (unless we own a majority of such bank's stating), or (iii) acquiring, merging or consolidating with any other bank or bank holding company.
+In determining whether tapprove a proposed bank acquisition, federal bank regulators will consider, among other factors, the effect of the acquisition competition, the public benefits expected to be received from the acquisition, the projected capital ratios and levels on a prestristion basis, and the companies' records of addressing the credit needs of the communities they serve, including the needs to the and moderate income neighborhoods, consistent with the safe and sound operation of the bank, under the Roinwashitynt Act of 1977.